PurpleGuitar/python-kickstart-project/readme.md

 Use `make` to do basic operations:

--   `make run` to run the program.
--   `make run-trace` to run with debug logs sent to stderr.
+-   `make run` to run with debug logs sent to stderr.
 -   `make lint` to run mypy and pylint on source and tests.
 -   `make test` to discover and run tests with coverage.
+-   `make build` to build the project into an executable.
 -   `make format` to reformat Python source files and readme.md.
--   `make build` to build the project into an executable.
+-   `make clean` to clean up temporary files.

 # Virtual Environment